Can I identify hundreds of gel bands in a few days?

 Identify impurities and degradation products

 Finally, 20-80 percent sequence coverage is easily obtained and may be enough to distinguish isoforms and protein/peptide variants from each other.
 And the approach even identifies degradation products.
-This is because it does not rely on antibodies, but instead determines all proteins in the sample independently of the process or the expression system.
+This is because it does not rely on antibodies but determines all proteins in the sample independently of the process or the expression system.

 Related blog posts: